Have you been searching for WordPress themes with demo content?

 This theme also has some generic features such as background images, featured sliders, featured links, the first big letter, etc.

 If your website is too slow, it’s perhaps somewhat related to your theme.
 Slow themes load far too nonsense.
 Many themes claim to be thin but still use more unnecessary stuff.

-The worst-case example is when most features are part of third-party plugins and are incompatible with cache plugins, etc. The thinnest themes are explicitly designed for fast.
-It only includes the needed features, with no extra load for unused sections.
+The worst-case example is when most features are part of third-party plugins and are incompatible with cache plugins, etc. A thin theme isn’t loaded with unnecessary features and is designed for speed.

-Quality themes are always created following WP coding standards.
-This means that features run smoothly/securely.
-Never conflict with cache/security plugins.
-But, not all themes are trusted to stick with guidelines, which is why using such themes is important.
+Quality themes are always created following coding standards.
+This means that features run smoothly and securely.
+Never conflict with cache or security plugins.
+Not all themes depend on sticking to guidelines, which is why using such themes is important.

 I’m wrapping up this blog post about WordPress themes with demo content.
 Since I started using WordPress, I’ve used more than 100 themes.
 Most are super bloated and a total waste of time.

 You can download more than 10,000 free themes from WordPress.org.
 I think most themes are waste, except Blocksy, GeneratePress, Neve, OceanWP, Zakra, Kadence, Astra, etc.

 Undoubtedly, the default WordPress themes (Twenty Twenty-One, Two, and Three) look great, aren’t flawed, and are well-coded.